hosseinjavidnia/Depth-Focal-Stack/README.md

 \
 Please cite the following papers when you are using this code:

-**HJavidnia, H. and Corcoran, P., 2017.
+**Javidnia, H. and Corcoran, P., 2017.
 The Application of Preconditioned Alternating Direction Method of Multipliers in Depth from Focal Stack. arXiv preprint arXiv:1711.07721.**

 If you are using the [EPFL Light-Field Image Dataset](https://mmspg.epfl.ch/EPFL-light-field-image-dataset) please cite: